Why are tempo runs so vital for success? Welcome to rundreamachieve.com. I am glad you have made it here and hope this post will be of benefit to you.

 View our coaching services if you want to work one-on-one.
 Seeking a new training schedule?
 Check out our affordable 5K to marathon training plans.
 Make sure to subscribe to the RunDreamAchieve YouTube Channel.
 I'll be making new videos each week to help you gain leverage over your training and racing.

-For example, when you are trying handle 10K race pace, you are going to be dealing with a much more painful, higher lactic acid build up then if you were aiming to hold marathon pace for a designated running distance.
+For example, when you are trying handle 10K race pace, you are going to be dealing with a much more painful, higher lactic acid build up than if you were aiming to hold marathon pace for a designated running distance.

 They both teach you to deal with pain, discomfort and most importantly how to cope with that burn you feel when racing against someone else.